cgreim/farm-site/altgeld-sawyer.md

 ---

+## Our Approach

+Altgeld Sawyer Corner Farm is a teaching and learning garden, and we grow vegetables for our community.

+Each team of gardeners is responsible for collectively tending a set of beds.
+We look for a mix of experience when making teams, so whether you're a seasoned gardener or this is your first season growning, we welcome you!
+Visit our [Volunteering page]({{ site.url }}/volunteering/) to learn more and sign up.

+[picture of volunteers, maybe from a potluck or farmer hangout]

-## Team Beds
+## Raised Beds

-Most of our vegetables at the Altgeld/Sawyer Corner Farm are grown in raised beds.
+Most of our vegetables are grown in raised beds.
 Most beds are four feet by four feet, and can grow an astounding amount of vegetables!
 Check out our [Farming Guide]({{ site.url }}/general-farming/) for more information about square foot gardening and how you can start your own plot at home.

 <figure>
 	<img src="{{ site.url }}/assets/images/tomato_tower.JPG" alt="Team Beds and a Tomato Tower" />